New York Knicks: 1967–1975: Championship years

 The Knicks started their 1967–68 season with a 124–122 win over the visiting Warriors.
 In that game, seven players on the Knicks' roster scored in double figures.
 However, the Knicks lost their next six games, falling to a 1–6 record.
-They managed to stop their losing streak on November 1, 1967, when the Knicks won the road game against the Lakers, 129–113.
+They managed to stop their losing streak on November 1, 1967, when the Knicks won a road game against the Lakers, 129–113.
 During the game, Willis Reed scored a career-high 53 points on 21-of-29 shooting from the field.
 On November 3, the Knicks defeated the Seattle SuperSonics 134–100 in Seattle.
 In that game, nine Knicks' player scored at least 10 points.
 Head coach Dick McGuire was replaced midway through the 1967–68 season after the team began the season with a 15–22 record.
 With the Knicks under .500, the team decided to hire coach Red Holzman, whose impact was immediate.
-Under his direction, the Knicks went 28–17 and finished with a 43–39 record thus salvaging a playoff berth, however, the Knicks were again vanquished in the Eastern Division semi-finals by the Philadelphia 76ers.
-However their roster was slowly coming together piece by piece.
-Rookies Phil Jackson and Walt Frazier were named to the NBA All-Rookie Team while Dick Barnett and Willis Reed performed in the 1968 NBA All-Star Game.
+Under his direction, the Knicks went 28–17 and finished the season with a 43–39 record, managing to obtain a playoff berth; however, the Knicks were again vanquished in the Eastern Division semifinals by the Philadelphia 76ers.
+However, their roster was slowly coming together, piece by piece.
+Rookies Phil Jackson and Walt Frazier were named to the NBA All-Rookie Team, while Dick Barnett and Willis Reed were selected for the 1968 NBA All-Star Game.

 The following season, the team acquired Dave DeBusschere from the Detroit Pistons, and the team went 54–28.
-In the playoffs, New York made it past the first round of contention for the first time since 1953, sweeping the Baltimore Bullets in four games, before falling to the Boston Celtics in the Eastern Division finals.

-In the 1969–70 season, the Knicks had a then-single-season NBA record 18 straight victories en route to a 60–22 record, which was the best regular season record in the franchise's history to that point.
+In the playoffs, New York made it past the first round for the first time since 1953, sweeping the Baltimore Bullets in four games, before falling to the Boston Celtics in the Eastern Division finals.
+In the 1969–70 season, the Knicks had a then-single-season NBA-record 18 straight victories en route to a 60–22 record, which was the best regular season record in the franchise's history to that point.
+As a result, the team finished the regular season with the top spot in the league.
 After defeating the Bullets in the Eastern Division semifinals and the Milwaukee Bucks in the Eastern Division finals, the Knicks faced the Los Angeles Lakers in the NBA Finals.
-With the series tied at 2–2, the Knicks would be tested in Game 5.
+With the series tied at 2–2, the Knicks would be tested in game 5.
 Willis Reed tore a muscle in his right leg in the second quarter, and was lost for the rest of the game.
 Despite his absence, New York went on to win the game, rallying from a 16-point deficit.